sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.4-FieldOfView/README.md

     }
 ```

-It's fairly straightforward - it accepts our map data and the functions just operate on the data as you'd expect.
+You can see very straightforward - it accepts our map data and the functions just operate on the data as you'd expect.
 Note that it also derives from the interface `IVisiblityMap`.
 This is an interface provided by RLTK:

 ###### RLTK/Runtime/RLTK/FieldOfView/IVisibilityMap.cs
 ```